gvwilson/thirdbit/fiction/voyage/index.md

 complete dismemberment could end their unnatural existence.

 Nothing, that is, except the direct light of the sun.
-For reasons that are still unknown<sup>The Pale discouraged investigation of their magic during their reign, often violently.
-The prohibition is now largely customary; nations routinely accuse one another of violating it when tensions between them escalate.</sup>, the magic the Pale Remainder used to hold their bodies together could not withstand exposure to direct sunlight.
+For reasons that are still unknown<span class="sidenote">The Pale discouraged investigation of their magic during their reign, often violently.
+The prohibition is now largely customary; nations routinely accuse one another of violating it when tensions between them escalate.</span>, the magic the Pale Remainder used to hold their bodies together could not withstand exposure to direct sunlight.
 Reflected or magical light was not enough; nor was light released from anything less that the finest noon-grade dayglass, which at the time was as rare in the north as giants' hair.